govau/design-system-components/README-FAQ.md

 **Is there any documentation or list of components?**

 You can view our current [documentation here](http://uikit.apps.staging.digital.gov.au/).
-We are creating a new version which should make it easier to get started with the design system.
+We are creating a new version which will make it easier to get started with the design system.

 **What are you working on?**